-The tuition rates for the 2014-2015 academic year are \$1040 per semester credit hour for both full-time and part-time MBA and MPA students.
+The estimate tuition rates for the 2015-2016 academic year are \$1040 (subject to increase) per semester credit hour for both full-time and part-time MBA and MPA students.
 Tuition for full-time MBA and MPA students (30 credits per year) is \$31,200 per year.
 For part-time MBA and MPA students (15 credits per year), tuition is \$15,600 per year.
 Other expenses include books and administrative fees.
 In addition, commuting students may have room and board expenses.
 Presidio Graduate School does not find or assist students in finding housing.
 Students, both domestic and international, are responsible for their own meals, lodging and transportation during their course of studies and during residency weekends.

-Application Fees & Deposits

-These payments will not be credited toward the student's tuition:
+Application Fees & Deposits - These payments will not be credited toward the student's tuition:

-Non-refundable Application Fee (Degree Program) Non-refundable Application Fee (Non-Degree Program) Non-refundable Deposit (Degree Program)
+Non-refundable Application Fee (Degree Program) Non-refundable Application Fee (Non-Degree Program) Non-refundable Deposit (Degree Program) \$250

-Tuition Rates & Fees
+Tuition Rates & Fees (subject to increase)